joyutils/dwg-production/docs/DISTRIBUTOR.md

 ```

 #### Setting operator metadata
+Remember the commands are running within the container, so if you are passing any arguments such as a path to an input file it should be on a reachable volume like the `/scratch` volume.

 Say you have the metadata file in your home directory `~/metadata.json`.

-copy it to the scratch volume path
+You copy it to the scratch volume path:

 ```sh
 cp ~/metadata.json ./distributor/scratch/metadata.json